yerinsmgmt/markdowns/files.md

 # Session 2 · Read

 **Not on camera.
-One single take for all fifteen.** Point the camera at your desk, a wall, anything.
+One single take, all five passages.** Point the camera at your desk, a wall, anything.
 I strip the picture and keep the sound.

-**Say the name out loud before each line.** "Read one", pause, then the line.
+**You do not need to say any markers.** You are reading these word for word, so I match the transcript against this document and find every piece exactly.
+Just read.

-Pause, "read two", then the next.
-That is how I cut the take.
+**Pause for a breath between paragraphs.** Each paragraph becomes a separate clip in the finished lesson, so a small gap makes the cut clean.
+You never have to stop recording.

-**If you fluff one, do not restart.** Pause, say the name again, redo just that line.
-I take the last good version.
+**Pause a little longer between lessons.** Two or three seconds.

-One file:
+One file, any name, any length:

 ```
 ALL-READ.mov